davejacobs/mint/README.md

 # What is Mint?

 Mint transforms your plain text documents into beautiful documents.
-It makes that process as simple (but customizable) as possible.
+It makes the process simple but customizable.

 Why would you want to keep all of your documents as plain text?

 - To focus on words and structure when you write
-- To be able to apply one style to an entire set of documents with one command
+- To control style with a single command, independently of document structure
-- To keep your documents under version control
+- To keep your text and formatting under version control
-- To make your documents available for scripting--for example, text analysis
+- To make your text amenable to scripting--for example, text analysis

 What does Mint create from these source files?
-Beautiful, styled HTML ready to print, e-mail, and present.
+Beautiful, styled HTML ready to print, e-mail, export, and present.

 In a few words: *Mint processes words so you don't have to.*